Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Create a new variable for the current event's owner and add it to the context stack.
+    Create a new variable for the current event's owner.

 **Parameters**

-- output (variable) - id of the new variable and a new context;
+- output (variable);
 - value (variable / any literal).

 ## vec